kkwakwa/2015-11-16-manchester-codima/codima_lessons/make/slides.md

 ### `Make`

-- If the *target* is missing, the target is built
+- If a *target* is missing, that target is built

 ![Example dependencies](img/02-makefile_missing.png)